Beloved (novel): Heroism

 Developing Sethe not as a conventional hero but as an individual capable of allowing those she cares for to break from the shackles of the past, Morrison depicts Sethe as a certain definition of heroism.
 Sethe's decision to kill her own child, Beloved, is thoroughly scorned by the community, despite her fear that Schoolteacher is coming to take her family back into slavery.
-Yet Sethe herself never doubts her own veracity, justifying, “It ain’t my job to know what’s worse.
-It’s my job to know what is and to keep them away from what I know is terrible.
-I did that” (194).
-Sethe contrasts the role society proclaims for her, to refrain from murdering her children and try to deal with the problem of Schoolteacher's arrival peacefully, and the role she assumes for herself, to kill her children to ensure that they will not be forced to experience the same venomous anguish of life as a slave.
-From Sethe's point of view, the only method that would have resulted in the complete safety of her children was to kill her children and “keep them away from what [she] know[s] is terrible,” because death is far more preferable to life back in the confines of slavery.
+Yet Sethe herself never doubts her own veracity, justifying, "It ain't my job to know what's worse.
+It's my job to know what is and to keep them away from what I know is terrible.
+I did that" (194).
+Sethe contrasts the role society proclaims for her, to refrain from murdering her children and try to deal with the problem of Schoolteacher's arrival peacefully, and the role she assumes for herself, to kill her children to ensure that they will not be forced to experience the same venomous anguish of life as an enslaved person.
+From Sethe's point of view, the only method that would have resulted in the complete safety of her children was to kill her children and "keep them away from what [she] know[s] is terrible," because death is far more preferable to life back in the confines of slavery.
 Beyond just having the courage to stand up for what she believes in, Sethe also demonstrates her heroism by helping Paul D deal with his own painful past.
-When he visits Sethe near the end of the novel, Paul D reminisces about “Her tenderness about his neck jewelry — its three wands, like attentive baby rattlers, curving two feet into the air.
+When he visits Sethe near the end of the novel, Paul D reminisces about "Her tenderness about his neck jewelry — its three wands, like attentive baby rattlers, curving two feet into the air.
 How she never mentioned or looked at it, so he did not have to feel the shame of being collared like a beast.
 Only this woman Sethe could have left him his manhood like that.
-He wants to put his story next to hers” (322).
+He wants to put his story next to hers" (322).
 Paul D's intimate experiences with the iron bit have changed him forever, stripping him of his masculinity and contributing to a deep mental storm tormenting him from within.
-Morrison utilizes metaphor to compare the iron bit to “three wands, like attentive baby rattlers, curving two feet into the air,” underscoring that the venomous influence of the iron bit, much like the bite of a rattlesnake, strikes in three different ways, damaging physical, cognitive, and emotional abilities.
-Paul D draws support from Sethe “never mention[ing] or look[ing]” at his scars, but more so, this allows him to retain his own manhood, which to Paul D defines the very basis of his character.
+Morrison utilizes metaphor to compare the iron bit to "three wands, like attentive baby rattlers, curving two feet into the air," underscoring that the venomous influence of the iron bit, much like the bite of a rattlesnake, strikes in three different ways, damaging physical, cognitive, and emotional abilities.
+Paul D draws support from Sethe "never mention[ing] or look[ing]" at his scars, but more so, this allows him to retain his own manhood, which to Paul D defines the very basis of his character.